bpangburn/jedison/README.md

 ## BACKGROUND

-This software is a partial Java port of the EDISON system developed by Chris M. Christoudias and Bogdan Georgescu at the Robust Image Understanding Laboratory at Rutgers University (http://www.caip.rutgers.edu/riul/).
+This software is a partial Java port of the EDISON image segmentation system developed by Chris M. Christoudias and Bogdan Georgescu at the Robust Image Understanding Laboratory at Rutgers University (http://www.caip.rutgers.edu/riul/).

 EDISON is available from: